Miriam-mee/EndPoint-Test/README.md

 > Verified each route on Postman locally to ascertain the HTTP response as well as verify the data returned from the response body.
 Since these are fake online REST APIs, there are some limitiations.
-Example, after creatung a POST request, this returned a unique ID, to verify that the data has been created successfuly, i retrieved the data using GET method. however, anytime you run the same request, the ID changes intemitently.
+Example, after creating a POST request, this returned a unique ID, to verify that the data has been created successfuly, i retrieved the data using GET method. however, anytime you run the same request, the ID changes intemitently.